 Anorexia nervosa occurs predominantly in girls and young women.
 Onset is usually during adolescence and rarely after age 40.

 Restricting type: Patients restrict food intake but do not regularly engage in binge eating or purging behavior; some patients exercise excessively.

 Binge eating/purging type: Patients regularly binge eat and/or induce vomiting and/or misuse laxatives, diuretics, or enemas.

 Binges are defined as consumption of a much larger amount of food than most people would eat in a similar time period under similar circumstances with loss of control, ie, perceived inability to resist or stop eating.

 The etiology of anorexia nervosa is unknown.

 Other than being female, few risk factors have been identified.
-In Western society, obesity is considered unattractive and unhealthy, and the desire to be thin is pervasive, even among children.
-More than 50% of prepubertal girls diet or take other measures to control their weight.
+In some cultures, obesity is considered unattractive and unhealthy, and the desire to be thin is pervasive, even among children.
+More than 50% of prepubertal girls in the US diet or take other measures to control their weight.
 Excessive concern about weight or a history of dieting appears to indicate increased risk, and there is a genetic predisposition, and genome-wide studies have begun to identify specific loci that are associated with increased risk.